Remortgaging - Investment

 Remortgages with bad credit aren’t straight forward, however there are a number of specialist lenders that may be able to help.
 We recommend speaking to your mortgage adviser to guide you in the right direction.

-Remortgaging current buy to let properties to purchase more is a common strategy for most landlords.
+Remortgaging current buy-to-let properties to purchase more is a common strategy for most landlords.

 The majority of landlords will have interest-only mortgages, where the capital of the property isn’t paid back until the end of the mortgage.
 As a result, lenders typically offer 85% mortgages if they wish to remortgage an investment, which is calculated by assessing the rental income of the property.